0x20/docs/docs/infra/cnc.md

 | ON | OFF  |  ON | OFF  | OFF | OFF  | ON  | ON |

-- **SW1 -> SW3**: Currently this is set to 2.1A max peak current.
-So we are currently under powering the CNC.
+- **SW1 -> SW3**: Currently this is set to 2.7A max peak current.
+Which is 2.0A RMS, the max rating of the stepper motor.
 - **SW4**: Current settings is half.
 This means that when the CNC is holding and not moving only half the current is applied.
 This saves stepper motor life.
 - **SW5 -> SW8**: This is set to 1600 pulses per revolution.